micahcourey/AskExpertsAngularJS/README.md

 ```console
 $ python -m SimpleHTTPServer
 ```
-* type localhost:8000 in your browsers address bar and press the Enter key.
+* Type localhost:8000 in your browsers address bar and press the Enter key.